Attempted assassination of Gerald Ford in Sacramento: Events leading towards the assassination attempt

 In July 1975, California's relatively new governor, Democrat Jerry Brown, refused to commit to speak at the 49th annual Sacramento "Host Breakfast", an annual gathering of wealthy California business leaders to be held in the Sacramento Convention Center on the morning of September 5, 1975.
-To teach Brown a political lesson, for what he would describe more than 30 years later as a "dilatory response" to the invitation, the politically powerful group invited U.S. President Ford, a Republican, to make the September 5, 1975, morning speech instead.
+To teach Brown a political lesson, for what he would describe more than 30 years later as a "dilatory response" to the invitation, the politically powerful group invited U.S. President Ford, a Republican, to make the morning’s speech instead.
 Ford saw California's electoral votes as critical to his success in the 1976 United States presidential election and accepted the invitation to speak at the Host Breakfast.

-In early August 1975, The New York Times reported that the United States Environmental Protection Agency had released a study entitled "A Spectroscopic Study of California Smog," showing that smog was widespread in rural areas.
+In early August 1975, The New York Times reported that the United States Environmental Protection Agency had released a study entitled A Spectroscopic Study of California Smog, showing that smog was widespread in rural areas.
 The New York Times article also noted how President Ford had just asked the United States Congress to relax provisions of the 1963 Clean Air Act beyond the 1970 Clean Air Act amendments and provided details on Ford's upcoming September trip to California.
-After learning of Ford's upcoming visit, ex-convict Thomas Elbert was arrested on August 18 in response to Elbert phoning the United States Secret Service and threatening to kill Ford when he visited Sacramento.
+After learning of Ford's upcoming visit, ex-convict Thomas Elbert was arrested on August 17 in response to Elbert phoning the United States Secret Service and threatening to kill Ford when he visited Sacramento.

 At about the same time, Fromme came to believe that California's giant coastal redwoods, the tallest trees in the world, were in danger of falling because of automobile smog reaching their rural location.
 Feeling personally responsible for the fate of the redwoods, Fromme traveled to San Francisco to meet with a San Francisco government official to save the trees from pollution.
 After returning from San Francisco, Fromme watched a news report from her P Street apartment and learned some details of Ford's plans to visit Sacramento.
 The hotel Ford would be staying at, the Senator Hotel, was located a little more than 1/2 mi—about fifteen minutes walking distance—from Fromme's Sacramento apartment.
 At this point, Fromme decided to bring attention to the trees by putting fear into the government through killing its symbol, President Ford.
 Fromme said that her decision was rooted in her desire "to get life.
-Not just my life but clean air, healthy water and respect for creatures and creation.
+Not just my life but clean air, healthy water, and respect for creatures and creation.”